stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 ![](https://www.jeremyjordan.me/content/images/2019/01/Screen-Shot-2019-01-29-at-11.30.19-PM.png)
 Quantization error is the difference between the centroid and the vector.
 [Source][6].</span>

-This can be tricky because the directions of the distances can be different, making the distance approximation further off.
+Reconciling the distances between the query and quantizer and between the target and quantizer can be tricky because the directions of the distances can be different, making the distance approximation further off.
 Orthogonal distances can lead to more error in the approximation.

 <span class="caption">
 <img src="https://1.bp.blogspot.com/-0HxtiXvnyTU/Xx8xNOgfUSI/AAAAAAAAGRc/Vgf0gK50N9cIG1aA9TWFLx7nqAYwuP5TQCLcBGAsYHQ/s640/image2.png">